The Gunny Sack

 Put the sliced ham on a platter to serve or put it back into the ham juice in the slow cooker and turn it to warm until you are ready to serve.

-If there is a longer period of time before serving, give the ham a stir every once in while and baste the ham slices with the juice on the bottom.
+If there is a longer period of time before serving, give the ham a stir every once in a while and baste the ham slices with the juice on the bottom.

-ham gravy in a white bowl
+Ham gravy made from ham drippings in a white bowl.

 slow cooker ham in crockpot